LukasZlocki/OrderFlowStudio/README.md

-# OrderFlowStudio - Backend
+# OrderFlowStudio App

 Application to handle with production orders and its statuses during process steps.
-For frontend app refer to link : https://github.com/LukasZlocki/OrderFlowStudioBlazor.Frontend
+For frontend app refer to folder OrderFlowStudio.Frontend.
+For backend api refer to folder OrderFlowStudio.Api

 ## General Information